Abraxas618/TetraCube/README.md

 # TetraCube

-A CSE-Grade Post-Quantum Cryptographic Suite, Hardened for National Security Applications.
+A Post-Quantum Hardened Sovereign Cryptographic Suite, Designed for National Security Applications and Critical Infrastructure Protection.

 ---

 ## Overview

 TetraCube is an advanced cryptographic framework that combines Zero-Knowledge Proofs (ZKP), Post-Quantum Cryptographic (PQC) resilience, and Entropy-Enhanced Identity Systems.
-It serves as a sovereign-grade foundation for decentralized trust infrastructure, built to withstand quantum adversaries and ensure data sovereignty across generations.
+It is architected to align with the operational principles expected by national cyber defense agencies, ensuring sovereign control over identity, communications, and governance in the post-quantum era.

 ---